 - Cultural/International (e.g. African & Latino Alliance of Students)

 The UN touches a breadth of issues related to health, security, science, politics, and more.
 The sky is the limit for collaboration!
+Here are the top 5 tips to help you form and maintain partnerships with outside organizations.

 Best Practices for Building Membership: